stephanepoinsart/votar/README.md

 specific printed symbols to vote, and as the speaker you take a photo of it with this app, it will analyze the photo to count the votes.

-An example is always easier to understand:

-*Insert an example image here*

 You can read the [tutorial](https://github.com/stephanepoinsart/votar/blob/master/tutorial.md) to learn more about VotAR.